 Each group type is briefly described below.

 User-defined groups contain data specific to your environment, such as user and computer names, the names of sensitive files, trusted IP addresses, and so on.
 User-defined groups are typically used in rules and filters to whitelist or blacklist events that SEM should include or ignore when evaluating rules and filters.
 SEM ships with more than two dozen user-defined groups that need to be populated with values for your environment.
-See Configure user-defined groups in SEM for more information.
+See Configure user-defined groups in SEM on page 1 for more information.
 You can also create rules that auto-populate user-defined groups with values.
-See Auto-populate user-defined groups using a SEM rule for details.
+See Auto-populate user-defined groups using a SEM rule on page 1 for details.